-Tired, stuffed and hungry at the same time, happy, and full of new impressions, we worked our way through Flushing’s markets towards the 7 train.
+Tired, stuffed with food and hungry for more tastes at the same time, happy, and full of new impressions, we worked our way through Flushing’s markets towards the 7 train.

-At home, with a little rice on a side, those appetizers from Spicy & Tasty carried us through the next week and some.
+At home, with a little rice on the side, those appetizers from Spicy & Tasty carried four of us through the next week and some.

 Update: Spicy & Tasty is no more.
 So is Tortilleria Nixtamal.
 But places like this do not disappear — they evolve.
 It’s time to go back.